DidierSpaier/absm/README.md

 To access the snapshots, type as root:
     `mount <root device> /mnt -o subvolid=0`
-The snapshots are in /mnt/SNAP_DIR, with their creation's date as name, and the log is /mnt/log.
+The snapshots are in /mnt/$SNAP_DIR, with their creation's date as name, and the log is /mnt/log.
 Do not to modify the content of a snapshot, so copy files from a snapshot to the restored system, not the other way round.
+By defaut SNAP-DIR="snapshots-manager".

 TODO